What is Changing in PMP Exam from 2020

 So, what did PMI find this time?

-This year PMI conducted Global Practice Analysis market research study and discovered a number of new trends.
+This year PMI conducted a Global Practice Analysis market research study and discovered a number of new trends.

 Examination Content Outline defines 3 things –